The Future of Public Health Law Education

 In addition, Diane Hoffmann, J.D., M.S., professor of law and director of the Law and Health Care Program at University of Maryland Francis King Carey School of Law, serves as a consultant to the fellows’ deans.

 July 16-26, 2014, Park City, Utah

-At the start of the fellowship year, fellows will attend an intensive 10-day educational Summer Institute in Park City, Utah, along with their mentors, deans, and leaders in public health law and practice.
-This highly interactive program will explore principles of adult learning, teaching innovations, building successful, interdisciplinary educational programs, and leading academic change in the 21st century.
+At the start of the fellowship year, fellows attended an intensive 10-day educational Summer Institute in Park City, Utah, along with their mentors, deans, and leaders in public health law and practice.
+This highly interactive program explored principles of adult learning, teaching innovations, building successful, interdisciplinary educational programs, and leading academic change in the 21st century.